 - Evidence that artwork reflects on-going, serious and exceptional aesthetic investigation.

-The Fellowship Panel Review will be held in June 2018.
-Grantees will be announced by July 2018.
+The Fellowship Panel Review will be held in July 2018.
+Grantees will be announced by end of July.
 Applications are:

 - Reviewed by NAC staff for eligibility and compliance with guidelines.